 You can minimize the resources manually by using a service such as Add Minifier.
 However, for a WordPress site, it will save time to use a miniaturization plugin like WP Super Minify to reduce all the resources on your site at once.

-Finally, you can enable GZIP compression to speed up your WordPress site.
+Finally, you can enable GZIP compression to speed up the WordPress site.
 GZIP compression is a technology that involves the server sending zip files to the browser, which are decompressed once the download is complete.
 GZIP compression is a common feature in plugin caching.

 You May Also Read: The Most Common WordPress Errors and Their Solutions